-Listed Activity Activity/Project Description EIA Regulations Listing Notice 1 of 2014 - Activity Number: 27 The proposed expansion will result in the clearance of more than 1 ha of indigenous vegetation.
+Listed Activity Activity/Project Description EIA Re gulatio ns Listing Notice 1 of 2014 - Activity Number: 23 per: 23 The proposed development of a cemetery exceeding 2500 square meters in size.
+The development of cemeteries of 2 500 square metres or more in size.
+EIA Re egulatio ns Listing Notice 1 of 2014 - Activity Number: 27 The development of a cemetery will result in the clearance of more than 1ha of indigenous vegetation.
 The clearance of an area of 1 hectares or more, but less than 20 hectares of indigenous vegetation, except where such clearance of indigenous vegetation is required for - (i) the undertaking of a linear activity; or (ii) maintenance purposes undertaken in accordance with a maintenance management plan.
+EIA Re gulatio ns Listing Notice 3 of 2014 - Activity Number: 4 The proposed development includes the construction of internal roads which will be 8 metres in width, will be located outside the urban area and will require the clearance of indigenous vegetation.
+The development of a road wider than 4 metres with a reserve less than 13,5 metres. an 13,5 metres. i.
+Western Cape i. equivo zoned for use as public open space or alent zoning; ii.
+Areas outside urban areas; (aa) Areas containing indigenous vegetation; (bb) Areas on the estuary side of the development setback line or in an estuarine functional zone where no such setback line has been determined; or iii.
+Inside urban areas: (aa) Areas zoned for conservation use; or (bb) Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority.
+EIA Regulations Listing Notice 3 of 2014 - ns Listing Notice 3 of 2014 - Activity Number: 12 The clearance of an area of 300 square metres or more of indigenous vegetation except where such indigenous vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan. e of an area of 300 square metres or more us vegetation except where such egetation is required for purposes undertaken in accordance More than 300 square metres of critically endangered indigenous vegetation will be cleared to develop the proposed cemetery.

+i.
+Western Cape

-EIA Regulations Listing Notice 1 of 2014 - Activity Number: 44 The expansion of cemeteries by 2 500 square metres or The proposed expansion of the existing cemetery and associated infrastructure will exceed 2 500 m . more.
-Activity Number: 12 The clearance of an area of 300 square metres or more of indigenous vegetation except where such indigenous vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan. i.
-Western Cape i.
-Within any critically endangered or endangered ecosystem listed in terms of section 52 of the NEMBA or prior to the publication of such a list, within an area that has been identified as critically endangered in the National Spatial Biodiversity Assessment 2004; ii.
-Within critical biodiversity areas identified in bioregional plans; iii.
-Within the littoral active zone or 100 metres inland from the high water mark of the sea or an estuarine functional zone, whichever distance is the greater, excluding where such removal will occur behind the development setback line on erven in urban areas; iv.
-On land, where, at the time of the coming into effect of this Notice or thereafter such land was zoned open space, conservation or had an equivalent zoning; or v.
-On land designated for protection or conservation purposes in an Environmental Management Framework adopted in the prescribed manner, or a Spatial Development Framework adopted by The proposed cemetery expansion will require the clearance of more than 300m2 of Swartland Alluvium Fynbos, which is classified as Critically Endangered in terms of NEMBA.
+- i.
+Within any critically endangered or endangered ecosystem listed in terms of section 52 of the NEMBA or prior to the publication of such a list, within an area that has been identified as critically endangered in the National Spatial Biodiversity Assessment 2004; - ii.
+Within critical biodiversity areas identified in bioregional plans; - iii.
+Within the littoral active zone or 100 metres inland from the high-water mark of the sea or an estuarine functional zone, whichever distance is the greater, excluding where such removal will occur behind the development setback line on erven in urban areas; - iv.
+On land, where, at the time of the coming into effect of this Notice or thereafter such land was zoned open space, conservation or had an equivalent zoning; or - v.
+On land designated for protection or conservation purposes in an Environmental Management Framework adopted in the prescribed manner, or a Spatial Development Framework adopted by the MEC or Minister.